snsinfu/bit5/test192-k3s_agent/README.md

 ```console
 $ kubectl get pods -A -o wide
 ```

-Though, deploying nginx app with `replica: 2` creates two pods on only the worker node:
+Why it's scheduled on the master node?
+Deploying nginx app with `replica: 2` creates two pods on only the worker node.
+The master node is not used.

 ```console
 $ kubectl apply -f app.yaml